lvgl/lvgl/docs/integration/chip/nxp.rst

             break;
     }

-All the below opration can be done in addition with optional opacity.
+All the below operation can be done in addition with optional opacity.
 - Fill area with color (w/ radius or gradient).
 - Blit source image (any format from `_vglite_src_cf_supported()`) over destination (any format from `_vglite_dest_cf_supported()`).